 REGENERATIVE MEDICINE

 Regenerative medicine focuses on supporting the body’s natural ability to heal and repair damaged tissue.
 At Mt.
-Pleasant Physical Medicine & Rehabilitation, regenerative treatments are incorporated into comprehensive care plans to help patients manage pain, improve function, and recover from musculoskeletal injuries without surgery.
+Pleasant Physical Medicine & Rehabilitation, regenerative medicine therapy is incorporated into comprehensive care plans to help patients manage pain, improve function, and recover from musculoskeletal injuries without surgery.
+Our team is proud to administer this therapy to patients across Mount Pleasant, Thornwood, Pleasantville, Armonk, Valhalla, Hawthorne, Chappaqua, NY, and the surrounding communities of Westchester County.

 Platelet-Rich Plasma (PRP)